• Art Magazine

 Hardware configuration for graphic designers

 The right MacBook configuration determines productivity and frustration.
 16 GB of RAM is the absolute minimum for professional design work.
-32 GB enables smooth multi-app work with Photoshop, Illustrator, and the browser simultaneously.
+32 GB enables smooth multi-application work with Photoshop, Illustrator, and a browser simultaneously.

 GPU power for complex projects

-The M4 Pro, with its 14-core GPU, easily handles 4K video editing.
-The M4 Max, with its 40 GPU cores, renders 3D scenes in After Effects significantly faster than comparable PC graphics cards.
+The M4 Pro with its 14-core GPU handles 4K video editing with ease.
+The M4 Max with 40 GPU cores renders 3D scenes in After Effects significantly faster than comparable PC graphics cards.
 This integrated architecture eliminates data bottlenecks between the CPU and GPU.

-It's worth noting that SSD speed influences performance more than CPU power.
+It's worth noting that SSD speed has a greater impact on operating speed than CPU power.
 Large PSD files of 500+ MB load in seconds instead of minutes on the new MacBooks.

 Mac displays benefit from factory calibration.
-While PC users require expensive colorimeters, MacBooks deliver print-ready color accuracy right out of the box.
-Delta E values below 1.0 are standard, not the exception.
+While PC users need expensive colorimeters, MacBooks deliver print-ready color accuracy right out of the box.
+Delta-E values below 1.0 are the norm, not the exception.

 The Apple ecosystem is a productivity multiplier.